arthur-jacquin/edit/tutor.def.md

 `make tutor` again will give you an unmodified version of the tutorial.

 Some mechanisms need more in-depth explanations or custom training to master.
-They are explored in the following parts.
+They are explored in the following sections.

 ## 3.2: interacting with the editor